Digital preservation community

 - contributes to a forum for information sharing, discussion and collaborative analysis and assessment of the development of Rosetta

 - ensure that Rosetta development continues to meet the needs of the Rosetta user community and potential new customers.

-The Rosetta User Group has 4 sub-groups that manage the enhancement and development of specific aspects of shared operational practice.
+The Rosetta User Group has 3 sub-groups that manage the enhancement and development of specific aspects of shared operational practice.
 We participate in all of these working groups.
-The groups are described below.
+The groups are:

-- System Operation Working Group — focuses on issues related to the way Rosetta operates and how data moves through the system
+- Systems Operation Working Group — focus on issues relating to the way Rosetta operates and how data moves through the system.

 Working with Archives New Zealand